aafandi/Stationary-Descendents/README.md

 This is a collection of classes and functions that aid in the computation of (disconnected) stationary descendent integrals to a target elliptic curve.
-It was used to generate the results in the following preprint:
+It was used to generate the results in the paper "Stationary Descendents and the Discriminant Modular Form", which can be found at:

-Stationary Descendents and the Discriminant Modular Form  \n https://arxiv.org/abs/2308.14198
+https://arxiv.org/abs/2308.14198

 The classes and functions are written in Sage/Python, so the user will need an installation of